cliffmin/cliffmin.github.io/_posts/2015-07-11-announcing-pixyll-version-2.md

 ![]({{ site.url }}/images/10.png)

+From this, we can infer that any k with greater than 8 nodes, will have edge crossings in a biplanar graph.

+## Core of the problem

+Applications have risiing relevance in a computer network, such a graph can be laid out on a circuit board so that communication channels do not cross, so no insulation is needed to avoid electrical shorts.

+Despite the simple nature of the problem not much is known about this parameter.
+For example, neither the crossing number of the complete graph cr(Kn)

 ## Conjecture
-There is known formula to be true for n at most 10 (see [G]).
-I believe it is also known to hold for n at most 12
+There is known formula to be true for n ≤ 12 and is known to be an upper bound for general n.

 ![]({{ site.url }}/images/conjecture.png)

-This conjectured crossing number is known to be an upper bound.
-This is shown by exhibiting a drawing with the desired number of crossings.